Nadim Yared, President and CEO, CVRx

 You could easily spend AdvaMed’s membership fee on a lobbyist and not even come close to the value and knowledge that you get out of AdvaMed.

 In this new era of scrutiny, I want to have that Code of Ethics seal on our website.
-That's why Galil is worked diligently to get the Code of Ethics seal by early 2011.
+That's why Monteris Medical worked diligently to certify to the Code and have the ability to use the Code of Ethics seal.
 When it comes to interacting with the federal government, it would be impossible for individual companies to accomplish alone what they can together through AdvaMed.

 The Code of Ethics is a great example of AdvaMed’s leadership.
 The government was going to come up with an answer if industry didn’t.
 AdvaMed brought large and small companies together and came up with guiding principles that can help every medtech company lower risk and find safe ground.